 Yes.
 Both successful and unsuccessful applicants are notified of the outcome via email once the selection process is completed.

 If you change your contact details after the closing date, please email your updated contact details to the department's Employment Programs team via email@example.com.

 The $7,500 annual training allowance and $6,000 appointment allowance must be declared as assessable income on annual income tax returns.
 Scholars may have tax withheld from their annual training allowance and appointment allowance.
 HECS-HELP repayments may also be withheld.

-Scholars are paid their $7,500 annual training allowance once the Employment Programs Team receives confirmation of enrolment in their teacher education studies.
-The full $7,500 allowance is paid based on a full-time study load of 8 subjects or more per year.
+Scholars are paid their $7,500 annual training allowance once the Employment Programs team receives confirmation of enrolment in their teacher education studies.
+The full $7,500 allowance is paid based on a full-time study load of eight subjects or more per academic year.
+The department will not provide an allowance for subjects previously failed and reattempted.
+The department will also not provide an allowance for subjects which you receive advanced standing or academic credit for.
 Allowances are paid in the form of an electronic funds transfer (EFT) directly into their nominated bank account.

-If a scholar is unable to fulfil the terms of the scholarship agreement they will be required to repay the department for any monies paid to them as part of the Teacher Education Scholarship.
+If a scholar is unable to fulfil the terms of the Scholarship Agreement they will be required to repay the department for any payments as part of the Teacher Education Scholarship.

 Appointment as a teacher

 On successful completion of their teacher education studies, and subject to meeting requirements of the department’s approval to teach process, scholars are appointed to a full-time permanent teaching position in a NSW public school, in an agreed location in line with the Scholarship Agreement.
 Scholars will be given one appointment and will not be offered multiple appointments under the scholarship.
 Scholars are awarded a $6,000 appointment allowance.
 A scholar may initially be appointed to a NSW public school temporarily as 'above establishment' until a suitable substantive vacancy arises.